Concerns Grow Over Illegal Camping In American River Parkway

 The Lower American River Parkway did receive $12 million from the state but most of the money went toward building improvements.

-The foundation believes, in order to preserve the entire parkway, the county needs to step in now.MORE NEWS: Sacramento City Unified Extends Vaccine Mandate Deadline To Feb.
-28
+The foundation believes, in order to preserve the entire parkway, the county needs to step in now.MORE NEWS: Donations Pour In For Animals At Center Of Olivehurst Animal Cruelty Case

 “We’re kind of ground-zero for the illegal campers on the parkway and what’s being caused on the parkway,” Poggetto said.